• Skip to primary navigation

 🥡 Storage

-To Store: The blondies will keep in an airtight container for up to 5 days.
+Store - The blondies can be kept in an airtight container for up to 5 days.

-To Freeze: Blondies freeze really well.
-Place the sliced blondie bars into a freezer safe container and freeze for up to 3 months.
+Freeze - Blondies freeze really well.
+Place the sliced blondie bars into a freezer-safe container and freeze for up to 3 months.
 Thaw at room temperature.

 Creme eggs blondie bars.